sfu-db/covid19-datasets/datasets-details/Japan.md

-# Dataset containing Yahoo's COVID - 19 Radiography dataset.
+# Dataset containing Japan's COVID-19 dataset.
 The [dataset](https://www.kaggle.com/lisphilar/covid19-dataset-in-japan) covers the COVID-19 datset in Japan.
 This does not include the cases in Diamond Princess cruise ship (Yokohama city, Kanagawa prefecture) and Costa Atlantica cruise ship (Nagasaki city, Nagasaki prefecture).
 There are 3 tables: Total number of cases in Japan, The number of cases at prefecture level, and Metadata of each prefecture.
 For each table there are different fields.

 **Update Frequency:** Not specified